drarnakarick/new-imac-macbook-setup/README.md

 ### Python (Anaconda)

-Copy over detailed *Python Anaconda Install* pages document – Includes notes about installed libraries (e.g. NLTK)
+Refer to detailed *Python Anaconda Install* pages document – Includes notes about installed libraries (e.g. NLTK, XGBoost, LightGBM, Plotly, ipywidgets.
+AstroML libraries etc.)

 Download the *Python 3.7 64-bit Graphical* or *Command-Line installer*.
 The installation instructions are on the download page.
 You may as well just install the latest Python 3.7 release...
 Python 2.7 is already installed as part of OSX.